common-workflow-language/cwl-v1.2/concepts.md

 (except as described in [DockerRequirement](CommandLineTool.html#DockerRequirement)).
 * Using remote or distributed file systems to manage input and output files.
 * Transforming file paths.
-* Determining if a process has previously been executed, and if so skipping it and reusing previous results.
 * Pausing, resuming or checkpointing processes or workflows.

 Conforming CWL processes must not assume anything about the runtime